Brennall/HFH-SRD/Chapter03.md

 **Spell Book (Blank)**: A spell book has 100 pages of parchment, and each spell takes up one page per spell level (one page each for 1st level spells).
 These books are used by arcane spellcasters to record the spells in their repertoire.

 **Staff**: A staff is a common weapon made from a stick of hardwood 4' to 6' long, and used two-handed.
-(A one-handed staff is a club.)
+(If used one-handed, treat as a club.)
 Historical examples include the English quarterstaff, Japanese bo stick, and Chinese gun.

 **Stakes and Mallet**: These 18" sharpened wood shafts are carried by adventures to destroy vampires.